 Rewilding, the landscaping service

 Rewilding is a bigger conservation movement.
-I am addressing only one small bit of it, and this is a loooonnnnng exposition about that, so I’m giving you a TOC all about Rewilding, so that you don’t go “tl;dr!”
+I am addressing only one small bit of it, and this is a loooonnnnng exposition about that, so I’m giving you a table of contents about Rewilding, so that you don’t have to go “tl;dr!”